 Delivered by the British Centre for Literary Translation at the University of East Anglia in partnership with Writers’ Centre Norwich – 24 to 30 July 2016.

 The 2016 BCLT Summer School took place at the University of East Anglia and at Dragon Hall, flagship building for Norwich UNESCO City of Literature.
 Run by the British Centre for Literary Translation in partnership with Writers’ Centre Norwich, the Summer School brings together writers and translators for an intensive, one-week, residential programme of hands-on translation and creative writing practice.

-For language-specific workshops, groups work on a collaborative translation with the author in residence and workshop leader.
+For language-specific workshops, groups worked on a collaborative translation with the author in residence and workshop leader.

-For translators working from any other languages there are two multilingual workshops, one for poetry and one for prose.
+For translators working from any other languages there were two multilingual workshops, one for poetry and one for prose.
 These are designed for translators working from any language into English.

-The programme includes creative writing sessions designed for literary translators, delivered by Sarah Bower, Anna Metcalfe and Dr Cecilia Rossi, as well as round-table discussions and readings.
-All workshops are designed to encourage collaboration and peer learning in a small group setting.
+The programme included creative writing sessions designed for literary translators, delivered by Sarah Bower, Anna Metcalfe and Dr Cecilia Rossi, as well as round-table discussions and readings.
+All workshops were designed to encourage collaboration and peer learning in a small group setting.